-This basic model has been developed theoretically and empirically in a variety of ways, including the explicit modelling of rational economic decision-making, different dynamic specifications, game theory approaches, and empirically with the use of approaches such as co-integration.
-The search for clear empirical evidence of 'arms races' has, however, met with rather limited success, with even apparently obvious examples as the Cold War superpower arms race proving ambiguous and very much dependent on specification3.
+This basic model has been developed theoretically and empirically in a variety of ways, including the explicit modelling of rational economic decision-making by neoclassical economists, different dynamic specifications, game theory approaches, and empirically with the use of approaches such as co-integration.
+While much of the work has taken on a N-C perspective this is not necessary, as the dynamics of arms race process are simply action-reaction models, even discussed by Engels in Anti-Duhring for the case of the construction of Dreadnoughts and Robinson (1981) in a more political and institutional perspective.

+The search for clear empirical evidence of 'arms races' has, however, met with rather limited success, with even apparently obvious examples as the Cold War superpower arms race proving ambiguous and very much dependent on specification.